sarthak815/sage2therescue/README.md

 ![ngrok-error](/images/error.jpg)

 Please restart and run-all, the error happens due to latency and will recover.

+Please take a look at the demo for execution.

 ## How we built it
 1. SVC model from sklearn to determine whether a tweet is disaster-related